onap/dcaegen2/docs/sections/services/pm-mapper/architecture.rst

 Interaction
 """""""""""
-PM Mapper will interact with the DMaaP Bus Controller for Subscribing to Data Router feeds and publishing to Message Router.
-PM Mapper also intracts with the Config Binding Service to get configuration information.
+PM Mapper interacts with the Config Binding Service to get configuration information.